indiqusdocs/yntraa/docs/Administration/ServicesManagement/WorkingwithCloudCollections.md

 sidebar_position: 2
 ---
 # Working with Cloud Collections
-A Cloud Collection (CC) on Apiculus is a grouping of repeating components (called Collection Items) that can be published to offer options/configurations for subscribers to choose from when purchasing a cloud resource.
-Apiculus CC can be based on a variety of factors, some examples of which are listed below:
+A Cloud Collection (CC) on Yntraa is a grouping of repeating components (called Collection Items) that can be published to offer options/configurations for subscribers to choose from when purchasing a cloud resource.
+Yntraa CC can be based on a variety of factors, some examples of which are listed below:

 | Type of Collection     | Collection Title (Example)                                                              | Collection Items (Example)                                                                                 |
 | ---------------------- | --------------------------------------------------------------------------------------- | ---------------------------------------------------------------------------------------------------------- |